explainers-by-googlers/opener-storage-partitioning/README.md

 If a frame navigates cross-origin any windows opened by that frame must have their window.opener handles cleared.
 The cleared handles can be restored if the opening frame navigates back in history to a state where the handles had previously been connected.
 If a frame navigates when it has a cleared window.opener handle, that handle will be blocked from restoration.
 If a frame navigates back in history to a state in which it had a window.opener handle cleared, that handle could be restored depending on the state of the opener.

 The opener can be thought of as switching from a binary state (present or none) to a ternary state (present, pending, or none).
+Pending openers act like a none state, but could resume to a present state depending on how the opening window navigates.

 #### Simple Examples